KireinaHoro/research-plan/main.typ

   [Autumn 2024], [_Kommunizieren auf Deutsch; B2_], [2 ECTS],
 )

-A provisional schedule for lectures the doctoral student will partake, subject to changes due to course offering variations, is as follows.
+A provisional schedule for lectures the Doctoral Student will partake, subject to changes due to course offering variations, is as follows.

 #table(